 31. They tell you how to get assistance when they could provide the assistance by at least being a liaison.

-32. They can't do simple addition or subtraction to figure out correct change when they incorrectly enter amount tendered
+32. They can't do simple addition or subtraction to figure out the correct change when they incorrectly enter the amount tendered.

 33. They talk to you while looking over your shoulder... clearly not interested in being present with you!

 34. They walk by as you're standing at another department counter obviously waiting on help.
 Instead of asking what you need and then calling another employee if needed.

 35. They don't say excuse me when they step in front of you.